Burmilla: Origin

 The Burmilla was accidentally born in the cattery of Miranda von Kirchberg in the United Kingdom.
 Two cats, a chinchilla Persian kitten, called Jamari Sanquist, and a lilac Burmese, called Bambino Lilac Fabergé, were both awaiting a partner in different rooms.
 One night, the cleaner left the door open.
-The two cats mated, producing four kittens born in 1981; also birthing a new breed.
+The two cats mated, producing four kittens born in 1981.
+All four kittens were shorthair silver shaded females, named Galatea, Gemma, Gabriela, and Gisella.
+Impressed with the kittens' appearance, she called a friend and fellow breeder, Therese Clarke, who shared her excitement.
+The two would go on to develop the litter into a new breed, with Clarke adopting Gemma and von Kichberg keeping Galatea, with the two serving as the foundation for the breed's first lines.

+Clarke formed the Burmilla Cat Club in 1984, with the Cat Association of Britain officially recognizing the breed in 1994.
+A year later in 1995, the GCCF accepted the Burmilla for championship.

 Recognition

 In GCCF (Governing Council of the Cat Fancy), the Burmilla is considered part of the Asian group.
 It is accepted in FIFe as the Burmilla.
 Only the silver shaded and tipped varieties have been recognised in GCCF, FIFe, CCCA, ACF and CFA.
 As of late 2011, additionally golden shaded and tipped Burmillas are recognised within FIFe.
 The ACF also recognises golden shaded and tipped.

 Australian Tiffanie

 One governing body in Australia (Australian National Cats Inc., ANCATS) uses the name Australian Tiffanie; however, international acceptance and standardisation did not follow.
 It is different from the European Tiffanie and the North-American Chantilly-Tiffany.
 The Tiffanie from the UK is also originating from crossbreeding chinchilla Persian and Burmese cats similar to the Burmilla, and is the semi-longhaired variety in the Asian Group.
 However, Australian Tiffanies are essentially longhair Burmillas, as they only come in silver or golden tipped or shaded.
 The breed is separately developed in the late-1990s in Australia from European Tiffanie cats by breeding them back to the chinchilla Persian.
 Therefore, many Australian Tiffanies contain more than three-quarters chinchilla Persian and retain the appearance and temperament of the Old-Fashioned chinchilla Persian.
 To summarise, the Australian Tiffanie and Tiffanie from the UK both are developed from crossbreeding chinchilla Persians and Burmeses, but the Australian version contains more chinchilla Persian.
 Consequently, only silver and golden tipped and shaded is allowed in the Australian Tiffanie.
 The name's use is declining in favour, due to the lax standards for the breed name, the lack of unique identity and the varied genetic makeup.